504dev/logr/README.md

 # Logr

-_Logr_ is an open source logger and metric service. \
+*Logr* is an open source logger and metric service. \
+Helps you debug and analyze performance of your features. \
-Get to know your application better.
+Get to know your application better with *Logr*.

 [Demo](http://212.224.113.196:7778/demo)